Your Pet is Leaving the Hospital

 Your pet will be discharged as soon as the case veterinary surgeon feels that their condition is stable enough for them to come home.

-Occasionally after longer or more involved surgical procedures or in elderly or juvenile patients your animal may be required to stay in the hospital.
+Occasionally after longer or more involved surgical procedures or in elderly or young patients your pet may be required to stay in the hospital.
 This is to ensure that the best post-operative care and any pain relief that is required can be provided to your animal and will usually be discussed with you prior to admission.

 - You will have a discharge appointment with a vet or a nurse and feel free to ask any questions you have at this time.